brandokoch/attention-is-all-you-need-paper/README.md

 wandb: Enter your choice:
 ```

 For creating and syncing the visualizations to the cloud you will need a **W&B account**.
 Creating an account and using it won't take you more than a minute and it's free.
-If don't want to visualize results select option 3.
+If you don't want to visualize results select option 3.